 Squirrels Warn Other Plants Of Danger

-Squirrels Aren’t the selfish animals think these to be; in fact the opposite is true.
+Squirrels Aren’t the selfish animals think them to be; in fact the opposite is true.
 Squirrels will warn the others of a danger when they feel that danger is near.
 Rather than running away, the squirrel who sends that sign is generally the one to depart the region last.